VikOlliver/Quirkey/README.md

 ## Documentation

-There is now a version of The Beginner's Guide.
+There is now a version of The Beginner's Guide in the Documentation folder.
 Not exactly completed, but it'll get you up and running.
 Source document will be provided when I don't feel embarrassed about it, but for now it is in PDF format.

+Assembly and programming details are there, together with 'Cheat Sheets" for the keystrokes in mnemonic form.
+There is also a list of currently supported characters and key functions.

 ## Typing Tutor